Fgc17/dotsafe/README.md

 ## Features

-- Full typesafe environment variables
+- Typesafe environment variables `(env[key] or publicEnv[key])`
+- Agnostic validation (zod, typia, valibot, yup, etc)
-- Built in adapters
+- Built-in adapters for loading environments from cloud
-- Environment variable in-memory injection
+- Inject your environments from the cloud into the process
 - Typescript configuration file
-- Functional or class based client (or injectable).

 ## Installation